Staniforth Smith: Municipal politics

+Federal politics

 Smith supported the federation movement and was elected to the Senate at the inaugural 1901 federal election, winning the most votes of any candidate in Western Australia.
 He joined the Free Trade Party but supported Chris Watson's Australian Labor Party (ALP) government in 1904.
 According to Brian De Garis, he sat "in opposition to the Barton and later Deakin governments, although he was sympathetic to much of the nation-building legislation, and indeed veered at times towards protectionist policies".

-Public service
+Smith was an active participant in the so-called "Papua debates", which focused on the anticipated incorporation of British New Guinea as a federal territory of Australia.
+In 1903 he conducted a study tour of tropical colonial administrations at his own cost, visiting Malaya, the Dutch East Indies, German New Guinea and the Solomon Islands.
+In the same year he published British New Guinea: with a Preface on Australia's Policy in the Pacific.

+Papua

 He then became involved in Government Service in Papua, where in 1907 he was appointed Director of Agriculture and Mines.
 In 1910, Smith launched an expedition to explore the hinterland of the Gulf of Papua, seeking to cross from the Purari River to the Kikori River and eventually reach the Strickland River.
 He also sought to confirm reports from Donald Mackay of the existence of coal seams near Mount Murray., He and his party became lost and were feared dead for several weeks.
 Rescued with much publicity, he was hailed as an explorer and in 1923 awarded the Patron's Medal of the Royal Geographical Society.

+In June 1907, only five weeks after his arrival, Smith established the Economic Museum in Port Moresby, the territory's first official museum.
+He also established experimental plantations, a laboratory and a herbarium.